By David Joel Miller.

 Are problems with sleeping or staying awake making a mess of your life?
 Then you may have a sleep-wake disorder on top of all your other problems.
 Why does this matter?
 Because an untreated sleep-wake disorder will make all your other problems worse.

 Sleep problems are also connected to behavioral problems.
 Children who are treated for behavioral issues also have nightmares or bad dreams on a regular basis.
-People with insomnia are at risk to have more nightmares and more nightmares increases the risk of developing a stress related disorder like PTSD.
+People with insomnia are at risk to have more nightmares and more nightmares increase the risk of developing a stress-related disorder like PTSD.

 Some Nightmares are harder to treat than others.
 The ones found in PTSD about things that have really happened to you are harder to get rid of than other bad dreams, but there are treatments for these nightmares that do work.
 Bad dreams based on generalized anxiety have been treated in children with as little as one therapy session.
 There will be more on treatments for sleep-wake cycle issues in upcoming posts.

 Here is the list of Sleep-Wake disorders based on the DSM with their most current numbers.

 Scary list isn’t it?
 For a full discussion, you would need to check out the APA’s book DSM-5.
 I will try to give you the short plain language versions of these issues in upcoming posts.

 Circadian Rhythm Sleep-Wake Disorders (subtypes/specifiers have different numbers.)

 Rapid Eye Movement Sleep Behavior disorder 327.42 (G47.52)